|

 strike and were suffering terrible repression - they eventually

 turned to arms for self defense.
-Fighting soon broke out

-hundreds of workers had been killed.
+police only after hundreds of workers had been killed.
 Gilles'

 painting reveals a little known truth, that many Germans